© Sydney Theatre School | Sydney Theatre Management Pty Ltd.

 A: While some experience in amateur theatre may be a valuable asset in the early stages of your career, it will only take you so far.
 Amateur credits are not highly regarded in the professional arena, and often you are working with directors and fellow actors who are only doing it as a hobby.
 This can mean you will often pick up and reinforce bad habits that will ultimately be harmful to your career prospects.
 The only way to progress and take your career to the next stage is to work closely with experienced professional directors and fellow actors with the same goals and commitment as you.

-A: There is usually around 24-32 students at the start of each course intake (we reserve the right to increase or change this number at any time before or during the program at our discretion).
+A: There is usually around 16 students in each acting class (we reserve the right to increase or change this number at any time before or during the program at our discretion).

 A: The ages of students accepted into the program in the past has ranged from seventeen to early fifties.
 The bulk of students are in their late teens and early twenties and there is always a good balance of youth and maturity.
 All students will have demonstrated the required skills, attitude and commitment required to successfully complete the programme requirements and embark on an acting career on completion of the program.